cimris/odin-calculator/README.md

-# odin-etch-a-sketch
+# odin-calculator
-Project: Etch-a-Sketch from The Odin project
+Project: Calculator from The Odin project